Fabricus powers Cougars to win over NJC

-Dillon Fabricus was one of just four players to register at least three hits in Saturday’s Empire Conference game with Northeastern Junior College at Cleveland Field.
+Dillon Fabricus was one of just four players to register at least three hits in the Empire Conference game with Northeastern Junior College at Cleveland Field Saturday, April 16.

 Fabricus’ 3-run home run in the eighth inning was the clincher as the Cougars earned a 14-3 run-ruled 8-inning win over the Plainsmen.